 A full-page spread in The Seattle Times on July 14, 1925, heralded in bold capital letters, "MILLION-DOLLAR HOME READY FOR HOUSEWARMING," and announced that an informal ceremony two days hence would mark the occasion.
 The new building stood six stories high, was made of steel-reinforced concrete, and its two street-side facades were sheathed in beige, blue-flecked terra cotta, perhaps the most generous use of that elegant material in Seattle to date.
 Its design was described as "a modification of Italian Renaissance, sufficiently ornamented to add to its beauty without being ostentatious" ("Million-Dollar Home Ready for Housewarming").
 The temple's footprint took up a full quarter block on the northeast corner of 7th Avenue and Union Street, and each floor had approximately 21,000 square feet of usable space.

 The building had both commercial and fraternal aspects.
-The top four floors held 81 two- and three-bedroom apartments, served by elevators near the Union Street entrance.
+The top four floors held 81 two- and three-room apartments, served by elevators near the Union Street entrance.
 On the mezzanine level were parlors for the wives of members (the organization had no women's auxiliaries until 1927), a lounge and library for the men, and restrooms and checkrooms.

 The second floor was the main club area, where the ballroom and auditorium were situated, accessed by ramps rather than stairs.
 At the head of each ramp was a foyer, and off each foyer, an anteroom.
 The main ballroom was 60 by 100 feet, with a wrap-around balcony and open promenades along two sides.
 The auditorium had a stage, and could accommodate an audience of approximately 4,000.
 The new temple's first floor housed the organization's offices, storage areas, and the lodge room of Seattle Aerie No. 1, Fraternal Order of Eagles.
 Eventually, much of the first floor fronting both 7th Avenue and Union Street would be leased out for commercial purposes.